 Developing a new model of economic development requires investment in quality public services - including education, health, sanitation and water, law and security - and in social protection for all.
 Now is the time to invest in people, in their education and health, and in care for the very young and the aged.
 Given the accelerating job losses, there is a clear rationale for investing in education and training to support the transfer of workers into sectors where there is a need for more jobs.
-In the health/care sectors, the World Health Organisation (WHO) estimates the need for an additional 4.2 million jobs worldwide.
-In education, an estimated eighteen million new teachers must be trained to meet the goal of providing quality education for all primary age children by the year 2015.
-Millions more teachers and instructors are needed for vocational education and training for skills that underpin the real economy and for retraining of working people as economies restructure.
+In

-^{9.} The Millennium Development Goals Report, United Nations, 2008.
-10. Ibid., p.
-9.
+9. The Millennium Development Goals Report, United Nations, 2008.

-Global Development Challenges at a Time of Crisis, OECD, May.
-Ibid.
+11. Global Development Challenges at a Time of Crisis - Issues Note, OECD Development Assistance Committee, May 2009.

+12. Ibid.